 American ginseng is also considered generally safe.

-The most common side effects include diarrhea, itching, insomnia, headache, and nervousness.
-(51)
+Side effects are rare; the most common side effects include anxiety, diarrhea, insomnia, headache, and nervousness.

 Since its ginsenosides can act like estrogen, do not take American ginseng if you are pregnant, breastfeeding, or have a hormone-sensitive cancer.